Updated January 2022

 It’s hard to stay away from COVID-19 news, because it’s out there 24/7.
 Limit your news feed to once a day–or less.
-(If you want “just the facts” World news, tune into France24–a news program in English produced for English speakers in Europe.
-I tuned in for the first time today and it was a breath of fresh air!)
 Use the extra time that you would have been binge watching/reading news to do some positive mindfulness through stretching and breathing, yoga, meditation or prayer.
-Or just read some fun “chick lit!”
+Or just watch some stress-free comedy or read some fun “chick lit!”

-Local stores may be running low on toilet paper, but they still have many healthy foods in stock!
-You can put together a healthy meal using pantry items plus some produce, which still seems to be available, at least in my city.
+Local stores may be running low on some food items.
+But you can put together a healthy meal using pantry items plus some produce, which still seems to be available, at least in my city.
 Many pantry items are on my “Eat This” list: Beans, nuts, peanut butter, herbs and spices, canned fruit, tomato sauce and canned salmon.
 See my entire eating advice for Covid-19: Eating to Fuel Your Immune System.

 Continue practicing the usual food safety advice.
 While you are pregnant, you’re more vulnerable to foodborne illness.
 See our Four Step Food Safety Guide.

-Vitamin D is especially important for the immune system and many pregnant women are deficient, even without the current Stay Home orders.
-If you can’t get outside or if the weather isn’t great for showing some kins, you might need a vitamin D supplement.
+Vitamin D is especially important for the immune system and many pregnant women are deficient, especially during the winter.
+If you can’t get outside or if the weather isn’t great for showing some skin, you might need a vitamin D supplement.
 See my post Vitamin D and Pregnancy.